Updated April 14, 2021

 When buying a refurbished product to save some cash, look for gadgets that are re-processed at the factory or the manufacturer’s HQ like Tablo DVRs.

-(The Tablo webstore is the ONLY place to purchase official refurbished Tablo DVRs.)
+(The Tablo web store and Tablo's eBay store are the ONLY places to purchase officially refurbished Tablo DVRs.)

 Unlike ‘open box’ electronics, not only will these devices be checked for damage and defects, but they’ll include all the correct power adapters, accessories, and should ensure you are getting the latest software update.
 Some even have full warranties!

-As you might expect, buying a used cord cutting device from eBay, a user group, or elsewhere online is a dicey proposition.
+As you might expect, buying a used cord cutting device from a random eBay seller, a user group, or elsewhere online is a dicey proposition.
 The seller should be willing and able to answer questions about the device’s history or state.
 If not, it might be best to walk away.

 Why?
 Along with a lack of warranty, components could be broken or missing.
 The device could even be locked to a user account that’s not yours if it hasn’t been properly reset.